 A new intentional disruption type of power outage/failure event has recently occurred in California.
 In recent years, several wildfires have started as a result of downed power lines or electrical equipment.
 This was the case for the Camp Fire in 2018.
 As a result, California's three largest energy companies (including PG&E), at the direction of the California Public Utilities Commission (CPUC), are coordinating to prepare all Californians for the threat of wildfires and power outages during times of extreme weather.
 To help protect customers and communities during extreme weather events, electric power may be shut off for public safety in an effort to prevent a wildfire.
 This is called a PSPS.
 More information on PSPS criteria can be found in Section 4.3.2 of the Base Plan.
-The Districts' have not been affected by a PSPS event in the past, and given the low potential for a significant wildfire event in the Delta area, a PSPS event, while possible, is unlikely.
+HAS THIS BEEN OR IS THIS AN ISSUE FOR THE DISTRICT?